muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Geography.rst

 Delivering content, especially videos, to students in every country in the world means meeting differing technological requirements.
-Instead of working to make every video available to a global audience before teh course started, one team took more of a wait-and-see approach.
+Instead of working to make every video available to a global audience before the course started, one team took more of a wait-and-see approach.
 In the months leading up to the course start date, the team tracked the number of students who, based on location, could only access videos if they were hosted on a third-party site.